 For some data object contained (at some level of the hierarchy) in a block indexed by wrt, returns the index corresponding to wrt in that block.

-- comp Component data object whose (parent blocks') indices will be searched - wrt Set whose index will be searched for
+- comp Component data object whose (parent blocks') indices will be searched - wrt Set whose index will be searched for component, gets the value of the index corresponding to some 1-dimensional pyomo set.

 Returns Value of the specified set